shiftexpress01/public/DATABASE (1).md

   company_id = (SELECT company_id FROM users WHERE id = auth.uid())
 );

--- Managers créent shifts de leur establishment
-CREATE POLICY "Managers can create shifts"
+-- Managers create shifts for their establishment CREATE POLICY "Managers can create shifts"
 ON shifts FOR INSERT
 TO authenticated